How to make the best fail-safe playdough - in 12 different ways: step by step guide and video

 Ready-bought playdough is great but, after a while (or if you leave the lid off), it goes all flaky and hard.
 Hurray then for this amazingly simple 10-minute recipe for homemade playdough – using store-cupboard ingredients – that will stay soft and pliable for about 6 months!

-Here’s how to make long-lasting playdough that works every time
+Here's how to make long-lasting playdough: step by step instructions

 - 1 tbsp vegetable oil